Baptistemontan/leptos_i18n/README.md

 If one locale use plurals for a key, another locale does not need to use it, but the `count` variable will still be reserved, but it still can access it as a variable, it will just be constrained to a `T: Fn() -> i64 + Clone + 'static`.

+You are not required to use the `count` variable in the locale, but it must be provided.

 ### Namespaces

 Being constrained to put every translation in one unique file can make the locale file overly big, and keys must be unique making things even more complex.
 To avoid this situation you can introduce namespaces in the config file (i18n.json):